Destiny (streamer): Canvassing

 In 2020, Bonnell supported the general election campaign of Joe Biden.
 Following Biden's victory, Bonnell led a canvassing campaign in support of Democratic candidates Jon Ossoff and Raphael Warnock in the 2020–21 Georgia Senate runoffs.
 With the help of approximately 140 volunteers mobilized from Bonnell's online audience, the campaign knocked on an estimated 17,500–20,000 doors in Columbus, Georgia, making it one of the larger campaigns of the election.
 Bonnell led another canvassing operation in support of Mark Gudgel for the 2021 Omaha mayoral election.
 On March 3, 2021, Gudgel officially cut ties with Bonnell over the latter's statements regarding riots at the George Floyd protests.

-In 2024, Bonnell, who endorsed Kamala Harris during the 2024 United States presidential election, debated YouTuber John Doyle, who endorsed Donald Trump.
-In February 2024, Bonnell spearheaded canvassing efforts by political activist group Progressive Victory in Cincinnati, Ohio, to support Sherrod Brown in the Ohio US senate race.
+In 2024, Bonnell, who endorsed Kamala Harris during the 2024 United States presidential election, debated right-wing YouTuber John Doyle, who endorsed Donald Trump.
+In February 2024, Bonnell spearheaded canvassing efforts by political activist group Progressive Victory in Cincinnati, Ohio, to support Sherrod Brown in the 2024 Ohio Senate race.